m4pol/fatebot/README.md

 # Update Lists
 <p><strong>Fatebot v0.1</strong> = Fatebot open release.</p>
 <p><strong>Fatebot v0.2</strong> = Update get bot system information function and Add some tutorial in main and scan file.</p>
 <p><strong>Fatebot v0.2.1</strong> = Cut private scanning and OS signal by change it to self remove when running.
-And change some IRC commands that will type easier.</p>
+Change some IRC commands that will type easier.</p>
-<p><strong>Fatebot v0.2.2</strong> = Cut scan failed report to fix server overheat and excess flood,
+<p><strong>Fatebot v0.2.2</strong> = Cut scan failed report to fix server overheat and excess flood
-  And Optimize by change ip range and default ping time, That will help to find SSH port faster.(Maybe, But fast than old one.)</p>
+  and Optimize by change ip range and default ping time, That will help to find SSH port faster.(Maybe, But fast than old one.)</p>
 <p><strong>Fatebot v0.3</strong> = Update new DDoS Vector.
 Set size of UDP packet to 700 as default when bot herder input The over size.</p>
 <p><strong>Fatebot v0.3.1</strong> = Fix vse and post flood.
 Fix IRC configuration that will make a little easy to config and change project layout.</p>
 <p><strong>Fatebot v0.4</strong> = Update IRC Backup Server configuration for Backup our bots When The Main IRC Server got shutdown by accident.
 Add and remove some feature of info function.</p>